This page describes the "master" branches for Launchpad development. Please ask for help immediately if you have any questions.

 db-devel Changes that modify the database schema get merged here first.

 db-stable This is fed by regular merges from the db-devel branch.
 It is deployed to staging.launchpad.net frequently, and deployed to launchpad.net on each DB schema deployment.
 After deployment, db-stable is merged back into master, completing the cycle.

 In summary: db-stable is the post-test-run counterpart of db-devel, and stable is the post-test-run counterpart of master, where "post-test-run" means that once code hits foo-devel it is only cleared into foo-stable if the buildbot test runner succeeds.

 If you want to know how all of this works behind the scenes, read Trunk/Glue (after reading the rest of this page).

 Look at the Pretty Pictures

 Diagrams might be the best way to understand this.
 (If they don't work, there's text afterwards, don't worry.)

 Below, we break the process down a bit with a different diagramming approach.
-Here's what happens when you submit to devel:
+Here's what happens when you submit to master:

 Where are the expected potential problems in the process?
 Glad you asked!